golemfactory/golem-js/docs/UPGRADING.md

 # Upgrade Guide

-This document describes the breaking changes introduced in each major version of MyLibraryJS and the necessary steps you need to take to ensure your application continues to work correctly.
+This document describes the breaking changes introduced in each major version of `golem-js` and the necessary steps you need to take to ensure your application continues to work correctly.

 ## Upgrading from 2.x to 3.x